 - Equity and inclusivity.
 We understand diversity as a strength and are committed to challenging prejudice and inequality within our school and in society at large.

 - Accessibility.
 We create opportunity that includes those who otherwise would not consider art, education and design as career paths.

 - Public engagement.
 We believe creative practice plays a critical role in addressing the collective concerns of our city and our global environment.
 Education must actively engage with relevant cultural and ethical issues.

 - Exploration.
 We encourage curiosity, divergent thinking and multiple approaches to problem solving.
 We seek to understand and play a part in the ongoing global evolution of the roles of creators and scholars.

 How we teach and learn

-- Students and professors work side-by-side on projects and research with historical, aesthetic, environmental, and social impact.
-Through their own work, faculty members demonstrate how creative practice and scholarship is process-oriented and research-based.
+- Students and professors work side-by-side on projects and research with historical, aesthetic, environmental and social impact.
+Through their own work, faculty members demonstrate how creative practice and scholarship are process-oriented and research-based.